Dave2ooo/MM_GCODE/README.md

-# This is how you print multi-color prints without an automatic filament changer.
+# How to print multi-color prints without automatic filament changer

+This guide shows you the settings ans process for multi-color prints using PrusaSlicer 2.5.0.

-I use a Prusa i3 Mk3S+ with PrusaSlicer 2.5.0.
+This is only tested on a Prusa i3 MK3S+

 ## 1 Printer settings

-Turn of the filament sensor on your printer.
+Turn off the filament sensor on your printer.

 Menu -> Settings -> Fil. sensor -> [Off]

+*for Prusa i3 MK3*

 ## 2 PrusaSlicer settings